On today’s date in 2006, Brad Gushue skipped Canada’s men’s curling team to its first Olympic gold medal.

 Canadians have since hidden loonies at several international competitions, including the 2010 Winter Olympics in Vancouver and 2014 Olympics in Russia, where both hockey teams won gold.

 Since 2004, the Royal Canadian Mint has issued several commemorative Lucky Loonies for the biennial Olympic Games as a symbol of good luck for Canadian athletes.

-“Canadians can wish our athletes luck by keeping this special coin produced by the Mint as well as create a lasting memory of Canada’s participation at the Games,” said former RCM president and CEO Ian Bennett.
+“Canadians can wish our athletes luck by keeping this special coin produced by the Mint as well as create a lasting memory of Canada’s participation at the Games,” said former Mint president and CEO Ian Bennett.

 The coins typically depict a loon alongside the Canadian Olympic logo.